fernandojunior/readme-page/README.md

 # Readme Page

-A script to create a simple readme [GitHub Page](https://help.github.com/articles/creating-project-pages-manually) for your project.
+A tool to create a simple readme [GitHub Page](https://help.github.com/articles/creating-project-pages-manually) for your project.

 The page is only based on the README.md of the master branch of your project repository.

 ## Usage

-1. Download the Readme Page project.
+1. Download the `Readme Page`.

 2. Unpack and put it inside your local repository.